mattephi/theormech.hw/HW2/README.md

 ## Main Trick <a id='2.s.3'></a>

 Let $OO_2$ be the height of cone $A$.
 Since we know that $O_2$ is rotating around stationary $Z$ axis and has the law describing the angle $\phi_1(t)$, we can write the law for coordinates of $O_2$ in space depending on time.
-We have a right with equal legs, which can be easilly verified geometrically.
+We have a right triangle with equal legs, which can be easilly verified geometrically.
 Therefore radius of rotation is equal to $Z$ axis magnitute.
 As a result, we have the following coordinates:

 $$
 \vec{OO_2} = \frac{OO_2}{\sqrt{2}}